 Every landscape is an island of diversity, of culture.
 Each commodity comes from somewhere and is produced by someone.
-A tonne of cocoa from Ecuador is not equal to a tonne of cocoa from Ivory Coast, or a tonne of cocoa produced in Indonesia.
+A ton of cocoa from Ecuador is not equal to a ton of cocoa from Ivory Coast, or a ton of cocoa produced in Indonesia.

 Commoditisation, however, has been the dominant ideology on raw materials.
 And this is a creed that erases a product’s origin and history to make it a standard, almost industrial thing that can be traded an infinite number of times, by an infinite number of hands (even virtually) before it eventually gets consumed.

 Commoditising erases the terroir, which in turn, means the livelihoods of the people surviving from them disappear, as they’re exposed to fluctuations in commodity prices and trade flows, with dramatic and dire consequences, including deforestation, poverty and forced labour.